-All eligible issuers must comply with the following QIS requirements for the 2021 plan year:
+All eligible issuers must comply with the following QIS requirements for the 2022 plan year:

-- Implement a QIS, which is a payment structure that provides increased reimbursement or other market-based incentives for improving health outcomes of plan enrollees. - Implement a QIS that has a topic area of at least one of the following: - Activities for improving health outcomes;

-- Activities to prevent hospital readmissions; - o Activities to improve patient safety and reduce medical errors; - Activities for wellness and health promotion; and/or - Activities to reduce health and health care disparities. - Address health and health disparities by choosing "activities to reduce health and health care disparities" as a topic area or addressing the reduction of health and health care disparities as part of the activities implemented within any other chosen topic area(s). - Adhere to federal QIS requirements. - Adhere to Exchange guidelines, including the QIS User Guide for 2021. - Report on progress implementing the QIS to the Exchange in accordance with guidelines established by the Exchange.
+- Implement a QIS, which is a payment structure that provides increased reimbursement or other market-based incentives for improving health outcomes of plan enrollees. - Implement a QIS that has a topic area of at least one of the following: - · Activities for improving health outcomes; - · Activities to prevent hospital readmissions; - Activities to improve patient safety and reduce medical errors; - Activities for wellness and health promotion; and/or - Activities to reduce health and health care disparities; - Implement a QIS that monitors QIS progress by using the following three-National Quality Forum (NQF)-endorsed clinical measures: - Breast Cancer Screening (NQF ID: 2372); - Cervical Cancer Screening (NQF ID: 0032); - Plan All-Cause Readmissions (NQF ID: 1768). - Address health and health disparities by choosing "activities to reduce health and health care disparities" as a topic area or addressing the reduction of health and health care disparities as part of the activities implemented within any other chosen topic area(s). - Adhere to federal QIS requirements. - Adhere to Exchange guidelines, including the QIS User Guide for 2021. - Report on progress implementing the QIS to the Exchange in accordance with guidelines established by the Exchange.

 Issuers may implement one QIS that applies to all eligible QHPs in the Exchange, or may implement more than one QIS, tailored to the needs of different QHPs.
 A QIS does not have to address the needs of all enrollees in a given QHP but may address needs of specified sub-populations.

-Issuers must use the WAHBE Quality Improvement Strategy form, unique to Washington, to report QIS to the Exchange.
+All QIS are required to monitor at least threethe two NQF-endorsed measures that are outlined above: Breast Cancer Screening, Cervical Cancer Screening, and Plan All-Cause Readmissions.
+Issuers are encouraged to adopt Breast Cancer Screening (NQF ID: 2372) into their QIS but this measure will not be required for the 2022 plan year.
+Issuers may monitor and track progress on additional quantitative measures to analyze progress towards the goals of the QIS.

+$Issuers\ must\ use\ the\ WAHBE\ Quality\ Improvement\ Strategy\ form,\ unique\ to\ Washington,\ to\ report\ QIS\ to\ the\ Exchange.$

-Eligible issuers for the 2021 plan year must submit the following documents and receive confirmation of completion from WAHBE in order to meet this certification criterion:
+Eligible issuers for the 2022 plan year must submit the following documents and receive confirmation of completion from WAHBE in order to meet this certification criterion:

-A 2021 WAHBE Quality Improvement Strategy form for each QIS applicable to any QHP to be offered in the Exchange.
+A 2022 WAHBE Quality Improvement Strategy form for each QIS applicable to any QHP to be offered in the Exchange.

-Issuers that operated a QIS during the 2020 plan year are required to complete the progress portion of the 2021 WAHBE Quality Improvement Strategy form as part of their 2021 QIS submission.
+Issuers that operated a QIS during the 2021 plan year are required to complete the progress portion of the 2022 WAHBE Quality Improvement Strategy form as part of their 2022 QIS submission.
 This progress portion of the form should include a description of activities conducted to implement the QIS and results of the QIS.